Last Update: March 25, 2022

 15.2 As soon as zenloop becomes aware of a situation involving Force Majeure that completely or partially prevents zenloop from fulfilling the Contractual Services, zenloop shall be required to notify the Customer without undue delay (“notification”) and, as far as reasonably possible, to provide the Customer with an estimate of the extent and the expected duration of its inability to perform within 10 working days.
 If the notification is not issued without undue delay, zenloop shall only be released from its obligation to perform from the point in time when the notification is issued.

-15.3 If zenloop invokes Force Majeure, zenloop shall make every economically reasonable effort to minimise the extent of the consequences caused by the Force Majeure for the Contractual Services. zenloop shall regularly inform the Customer in an appropriate manner about the current status as well as the extent and the expected duration of the impediment to performance.
+15.3 If zenloop invokes Force Majeure, zenloop shall make every economically reasonable effort to minimize the extent of the consequences caused by the Force Majeure for the Contractual Services. zenloop shall regularly inform the Customer in an appropriate manner about the current status as well as the extent and the expected duration of the impediment to performance.

 15.4 The Customer shall be released from its payment obligation to the extent that and for as long as zenloop is prevented from fulfilling the Contractual Services due to Force Majeure. zenloop shall refund the Customer any relevant amounts already paid.